- The bus jumping the gap in the freeway. Physically impossible, yes, but still awesome.

-- The section when the Bus enters the city streets and Annie must dodge every conceivable obstacle in that area as cop cars and motorcycles race to the bus in full lights and siren to provide an escort while the film's score hits its highest, most frantic, tempo.
+- The section when the bus enters the city streets, and Annie must dodge every conceivable obstacle in that area as cop cars and motorcycles race to the bus in full lights and sirens to provide an escort, while the film's score hits it's highest and most frantic tempo.
 Physically possible and even more awesome for that believability.

-- After he discovers the money is tainted by the paint bomb.
-Payne ascends to the top of the train car in a fit of rage and fights Jack.
+- After he discovers his ransom money is tainted by a paint bomb, Payne ascends to the top of the train car in a fit of rage and fights Jack.
 During the fight, Jack notices another tunnel light heading their way, Jack pushes up Payne's head, resulting in Payne's beheading.

 "Yeah?
 Well, I'm taller."

-- There is also the fact that is one blockbuster Hollywood action feature movie where the police are most definitely not useless, but are for the most part big league hard driving action heroes to a man.
+- There is also the fact that this movie is one blockbuster Hollywood action feature movie where the police are most definitely not useless, but are for the most part being big-league hard driving action heroes to the male protagonist.